What is GBA+?

 To learn more about the Government’s renewed commitment, including its response to the 2015 Report of the Auditor General of Canada “Implementing Gender-based Analysis”, view the:

-Achieving gender equality depends on closing key gaps between diverse groups of women, men and gender-diverse people.
+Achieving gender equality depends on closing key gaps between diverse groups of women, men and non-binary people.

 For more information about the history of GBA+ in Canada, see The history of GBA+ module of the Introduction to GBA+ online course.